-The new you is travelling back to school
+The new you can walk, cycle or scoot to school

 During lockdown we have seen more people exploring their local area, embracing active ways of getting about and enjoying a slower pace of life.